 - HR: HR drives accountability for employees, management, leadership, and staffing.
 What do I mean by accountable?
 Simple.
 Include accessibility criteria in performance measurement, by business area for area owners, then in individual performance plans by role for anyone with a job where digital accessibility plays.
 Then it needs to be included in position descriptions when recruiting FTE OR contractors in roles where accessibility plays.

 Jeff Kline: Well, first, it takes leadership to recognize the importance of digital accessibility for its workforce and customers (including students).
 They have the foresight and “big picture” understanding of how this fits and are not bogged down by the day-to-day agendas of individual projects or areas.
-They must be able to articulate this to the organization to develop buy-in, and building the right policy is the best approach, in my opinion.
+In my opinion, they must be able to articulate this to the organization to develop buy-in, and building the right policy is the best approach.

 Sanjay Nasta: Jeff, what have you seen when an organization that doesn’t have a culture of accessibility has to react to an accessibility complaint?